About Your Photos on the Eastside Camera Club Past Events Page

 Contact the Eastside Camera Club at EccMacombMi@gmail.com if you would like to inquire with a specific photographer about the use of an image, and we will ask that photographer to contact you.

 For your own copyright protection, please submit photos with no more than 2048 pixels on the wide edge, and include your copyright information in the photo's metadata.
-It would be nice if you also include your camera settings in the metadata of your photos so that others can see and learn from them during the club meetings and while reviewing your photos on the web site.
-(If you click the "Help" link on the right edge of any slide show, you can learn how to see the EXIF data for the displayed photo.
-This can be useful to learn the settings someone used for a particularly good shallow-depth-of-field or motion-blur photo.)
+Please include your camera settings in the metadata of your photos so that others can see and learn from them during the club meetings and while reviewing your photos on the website.